No booking fees on the app

 Nottingham to York train travel guide

-The train journey from Nottingham to York combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Nottingham, you can get to York in just 1h 41m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Nottingham to York is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Nottingham, you can arrive at York in just 1h 41m, making it a quick and convenient option for travelling between these two places.

 Planning and booking